learn-co-curriculum/your-overview/README.md

 It aims to solve the problems faced when creating single page applications - we'll talk all about them shortly.**

-Notice now that we use the second person plural (“we”) and how this humanizes the lesson.
+Notice now that we use the first-person plural (“we”) and how this humanizes the lesson.
 While “single page applications” is a phrase that students might also not have heard about, this time it’s something that we’ve now told the student that we’re going to be covering soon.

 Let's look at another not-so-great overview: